Living Donor Kidney Transplants

 Transplant Procedure

-The transplantation surgeries for donor exchanges are the same as in standard living donor operations.
-Donor organs are obtained through a laparoscopic nephrectomy.
-The surgeon then places the donor kidney on one side of the recipient's front lower abdomen, using an 4-10 inch incision.
+Once the surgeon has obtained the donor kidney, they make a 4-10 inch incision to place the kidney on one side of the recipient's front lower abdomen.
+Some patients may be candidates for a new minimal access kidney transplant procedure.
+The procedure, which we developed at Columbia, uses a single three-inch incision.
 The novel placement of the kidneys—versus its natural position at the back of the body—allows the surgeon to more easily connect the kidney to the bladder.
 To ensure an adequate blood supply, the surgeon also attaches the kidney to an artery and vein that lead to the legs.
 In most cases, the patient's own kidneys are not removed, thereby avoiding unnecessary additional surgery.

 The transplant operation typically lasts from 2½-5 hours.
 The patient stays in the hospital for as little as three days and spends approximately six weeks recuperating at home.
 All organ transplant recipients, including kidney recipients, need to take daily immunosuppressant medications.